FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/3D-Sketching.md

 4. Select the [**Circle Tool**](../tool-library/circle-tool.md).
 Hover and Click to define the center point of the circle.
 Click and drag to define the radius of the circle.

-**Note:** _When you snap any curve segment to any other point, line or object face/edge/point, the objects will now be joined as one object.
-To avoid this, we will use Groups in a later exercise._
+**Note:** _When you draw a curve that intersects with other points, curves, and solids, the objects may be jointed into one object.
+To avoid this, we will use Groups in a later exercise to isolate geometry._